Zierman/tabsave/README.md

 ### Delete

 #### Delete a Specific Save's Backups
-If you need to delete all the backups for a specific save file, use the `--delete` option
+If you need to delete all the backups for a specific save file, use the `--delete` option.

 Example:
 ```commandline